THE STORY OF OUR QUEBEC CITY HOTEL

-The Old Quebec building that houses l’Hôtel Jardin Sainte-Anne was built in stones around 1815 for the navigator Joseph Belisle, and had only one floor.
+The Old Québec building that houses Hôtel Jardin Ste-Anne was built in stones around 1815 for navigator Joseph Belisle, and had only one floor.

-With the years, the house underwent multiple transformations.
+Through the years, the house underwent multiple transformations.

-Since its transformation into a hotel in 1956, when Arthur Doyon acquires it, the house did not undergo major modifications.
+Since its transformation into a hotel in 1956, when Arthur Doyon acquired it, the house did not undergo major modifications.
 Inside, the fireplaces, some walled windows and some interior divisions are interesting traces testifying of the initial organization of Jean-Baptiste Larue’s house.

 In 2012, the building was purchased by the Doré-Couillard family and is now part of the properties of Groupe Champlain, as Hôtel Jardin Ste-Anne.